 Voluntary Cash Basis

-You may also wish to consider the voluntary cash basis for calculating taxable income for small businesses, which allows eligible self-employed individuals and partnerships to calculate their profits based on the cash that passes through their business.
-Businesses are eligible if they have annual receipts of up to £150,000 and they will be able to continue to use the cash basis until receipts reach £300,000.
-This is something we should discuss with you in detail if you are eligible.
+You may wish to consider the voluntary cash basis for calculating taxable income for small businesses.
+This allows eligible self-employed individuals and partnerships to calculate their profits based on the cash that passes through their business.
+Businesses earning up to £150,000 per year can use the cash basis.
+They can continue using it until they earn £300,000.

 Planning for the year ahead